 A season can provide a setting for your story or the subject for your poem.
 Seasons can function as metaphors.
 They can bring challenges for characters in the form of severe weather and natural disasters.
 Even the absence of seasons will affect a piece of writing.

 Creative Writing Prompts

 All writers get stuck.
 Call it writer’s block, lack of inspiration, or absence of the muse.
 Sometimes, ideas just don’t come easily.
-That’s when creative writing prompts and other writing exercises keep your creativity going.
+That’s when creative writing prompts and other writing exercises can keep your creativity going.

 - Puppies and kittens aren’t always born in spring.
 This winter, a special puppy is born, one that will change people’s lives.

 If you use any of these creative writing prompts, come back and tell us how they worked for you.
 Feel free to make up your own seasonal creative writing prompts and leave them in the comments.
-And keep on writing.
+And keep writing.

 I think seasons are a great idea to give to students when writer’s block sets in.
 I teach a creative writing course and always have students asking for ideas when given the opportunity for free writing.
 I have a stack of inspiration cards that students may pull from to get ideas.
 I will have to remember to add some seasonal topics into the deck of cards.
 Great idea!